Time of Transfer

 - A transfer for which consideration is $500 or less

 Getting an InspectionTo start the inspection process, you will need to contact a Certified Time of Transfer Inspector.
-You can find a list of inspectors here.
+You can find a List of Certified Time of Transfer Inspectors (PDF) on the Iowa DNR website.
 The inspector you choose can be/work from any county in Iowa.
 Once the inspection is finished, the inspector will send the results to the Sanitarian.
 The Sanitarian will then read the report and determine whether the system passes or fails inspection.

 IMPORTANT: Make sure that you get the inspection done in plenty of time for upgrades to be made to the system - even if you "know" that your system is going to pass.
 Get your inspection done well in advance of your closing date, at least two weeks.